Parinaz11/DBProject_StoreApplication/README.md

 https://jar-download.com/?search_box=mongo-java-driver

 What you need to do now is to add the mongo-java-driver 3.12.14 to your java library.
 How?
+Open IntelliJ IDEA follow these steps:

-In IntelliJ IDEA: go to File -> Project Structure -> Libraries.
+File -> Project Structure -> Libraries

 Then click on the plus sign above and select mongo-java-driver-3.5.0 JAR file that you downloaded.
 You're ready to go.